kiavashp/kiavashp.github.io/docs/_words/rogue.md

 I dropped back down to the control room and started the release again, but the probe wouldn't drop lower and the line started bundling up on the ground.
 I reeled it back up just a touch until the line was taught again.
 It was stuck, then with some faint crackling broke free.
 But when I released more of the line again it wouldn't sink further.
 And there's absolutely no way we hit the bottom already.

 Thanks to my extended freak out over the temperature spike, ice was building around the line and was locking it in place.
-This came with another realization: that I may have already damaged the probe with my pulling it up again.
-I tried not to scold myself for acting so impulsively, or let hopelessness consume me.
-Focus.
-I told myself.
-Less of what happened.
-More of what I can do.
+This came with another realization: that I may have already damaged the probe with my reeling it up again.
+I tried not to scold myself for acting so impulsively, or let hopelessness consume me. <i>Focus.</i> I told myself. <i>Less of what happened.
+More of what I can do.</i>

 "The water is freezing quick!"
 I called out.